 Smitten - which makes its ice cream in typically precious SF fashion using liquid nitrogen and maybe even algorithms - could easily be dismissed as a smoke and mirrors operation.
-Except that all that dry ice smoke and the mirrored custom-made machines result in phenomenal ice cream.
-And given that Smitten has undertaken an extensive campaign to take over all of San Francisco, the lines are way shorter than they used to be.
-In terms of your order, the cookie dough with pretzels and strawberry mascarpone are the way to go.
+Except that all that dry ice smoke and the mirrored, custom-made machines result in phenomenal, smooth ice cream.
+In terms of your order, the cookie dough with pretzels and the strawberry mascarpone are the way to go.
 Science rules.

-This one probably won’t be acceptable to the ice cream purists, but we don’t care.
-When a concoction is made of condensed milk and tastes this good it matters very little what official definition of dessert category it falls into.
-The cereal snow with cinnamon sugar is basically the frozen version of cinnamon toast crunch and the matcha topped with mochi is amazing too.
-As an added plus, the texture of the ice cream is super-airy so you can eat a large size without feeling gross.
+The colorful ribbons of shaved snow at Powder, made with condensed milk and ice, melt in our mouth and are everything we could ever ask for in a frozen dessert.
+The cereal snow with cinnamon sugar is basically the frozen version of cinnamon toast crunch, and the matcha topped with mochi is fantastic as well.
+As an added plus, the texture of the ice cream is super airy, so you can eat a large size without feeling too full.
 And you will want a large size.

-Mr. & Mrs. Miscellaneous plays pretty hard to get.
-They’re closed on Mondays and Tuesdays and only open until 6pm, so you have to keep this Dogpatch spot in consideration for daytime consumption only.
-But it’s some of the best ice cream around - because the quality of ingredients is very high and maybe also because they always have at least one flavor that involves alcohol.
+Mr. & Mrs. Miscellaneous plays pretty hard to get - they’re only open Wednesdays through Saturdays from 12-6pm, so you have to keep this Dogpatch spot in consideration for daytime consumption only.
+But it’s some of the best ice cream around - because the quality of ingredients is very high, and maybe also because they always have at least one flavor that involves alcohol.
 Get one of the homemade cones and call it a day.

-A very old-school spot on a corner of Russian Hill, Swensen’s is an SF classic that has more than stood the test of time.
-All the flavors are classics, despite the confusing convention of labeling certain ones ‘sticky’ for an unclear reason (isn’t all ice cream sticky?).
-The black raspberry swirl, cookies ’n cream, and thin mints are our go-to’s (always in one of their superb cones).
-Bring the kids or people who fear mint ice cream called ‘grasshopper’ or anything outside the chocolate/vanilla spectrum.
+A very old-school spot on a corner in Russian Hill, Swensen’s is an SF classic that has more than stood the test of time.
+All the flavors are our go-tos, but black raspberry swirl, cookies ’n cream, and thin mints are our favorites.
+And you should always order yours in one of their superb cones.

-This place might be a pure novelty ploy to get you to take (geotagged) pictures of your adorable fish-cone with pretty, colored ice cream in it.
-And even though those social media-friendly fish are not the most structurally sound delivery devices for soft-serve, the black sesame and matcha are surprisingly delicious.
+This place might be a pure novelty ploy to get you to take pictures of your adorable fish-cone with pretty, colored ice cream in it.
+And even though those social media-friendly fish aren’t the most structurally sound delivery devices for soft serve, the black sesame and matcha are delicious.
 Those cones taste pretty great too - if you can get to them before they go soggy.
-Uji is a place you definitely have to be looking for, since it’s located inside the mall in Japantown, but it’s worth a trip if you want something way more interesting soft serve than a chocolate-vanilla swirl.
+Uji is located inside the mall in Japantown, but they’re currently operating out of the plaza, in front of Daiso.